-Not only can you find it in its native hillsides surrounding Acapulco, Mexico, but it has also been found throughout Southwestern US and Central America.
+Not only can you find it in its native hillsides surrounding Acapulco, Mexico, but it has also been found throughout the Southwestern U.S. and Central America.

 The roadside weed found in North America today is not a native plant.
-The feral cannabis that can be found growing naturally in the US is sometimes called ditch weed.
+The feral cannabis that grows naturally in the U.S. is sometimes called ditch weed.

-It is small and bushy, and typically with low levels of THC.
+It is small and bushy and typically with low levels of THC.
 Due to its small, bushy stature, it might be hard for most people to recognize it.
-Ditch weed is a descendent of industrial hemp plants that are low in THC.
+Ditch weed is a descendant of industrial hemp plants that are low in THC.

-During this time it was used to support the war effort during World War 2.
-The remnants of this practice have been left in its soil and have not been easy for authorities to stop the unintentional spread of wild cannabis.
+During this time, it was used to support the war effort during World War II.
+The remnants of this practice have been left in its soil, and have not been easy for authorities to stop the unintentional spread of wild cannabis.

-This makes the effort in eradication extremely difficult because no matter how many plants are killed, there are still seeds that will continue to spread and flourish.
+This makes the effort in eradication extremely difficult because no matter how many plants are killed, seeds will continue to spread and flourish.
 Today, the cannabis seed has spread the most and is most prevalent throughout the following states:

-The US government has spent a lot of time, money, and resources on the eradication of ditch weed, despite its lack of psychoactive properties.
-Because hemp grows like a weed, it is almost impossible to get rid of it in the regions where it grows easily.
+The U.S. government has spent a lot of time, money, and resources on eradicating ditch weed, despite its lack of psychoactive properties.
+Because hemp grows like a weed, it is almost impossible to eliminate it in the regions where it multiplies.

-This type of cannabis is low in THC, so it will not produce a high.
+This type of cannabis has low THC levels, so it will not produce a high.
 But even so, in 2003, 99% of the cannabis eradicated by the U.S. Drug Enforcement Agency (DEA) was ditch weed.

 Some DEA divisions attempt to eradicate the plant, while others do not put much effort into it.
 In Minnesota, ditch weed is known as a nuisance and sometimes can even damage the plowing equipment of farmers.

 Feral cannabis is most concentrated in Indiana, where the authorities have mostly stopped trying to eradicate the plant.
-One Indiana police spokesman said, “You can eradicate ditch weed as well as you can eradicate dandelion.”
+One Indiana police spokesman said, “You can eradicate ditch weed and dandelion.”

 When To Go Cannabis Hunting

-If you want to go foraging for cannabis and you are in the right climate, you need to do so at the right time of year.
+If you want to go foraging for cannabis and are in a suitable climate, you must do so at the right time of year.
 Autumn is when the cannabis plant flowers.
 Often the plant doesn’t get to this point before it is munched on by its predators.

 What to look for

-If you do happen to come across the ganja and it is still untouched by animals, you should see the flower turn to dense buds.
+If you come across the ganja still untouched by animals, you should see the flower turn to dense buds.
 Additionally, look for a variety of cannabis leaves.
-Sativas have long, thin leaves, while Indica is more broad, fat, and resembling stinging nettle.
+Sativas have long, thin leaves, while Indica is broad, fat, and resembles stinging nettle.

 Where to look

-Cannabis ruderalis is often found in sunny spots where it abuts manmade objects like construction sites or urban footpaths.
+Cannabis ruderalis is often found in sunny spots that abut manmade objects like construction sites or urban footpaths.
 This is because it is often displaced in rich, moist soil by faster-growing plants.
-Keep in mind, however, it is pretty unlikely you will find it in a city park or walking down a street.
+Keep this in mind.
+However, you will unlikely find it in a city park or walking down a street.

 On the Search for Green Treasure

-It can be an exciting thing to find a strain of cannabis growing naturally in the wild.
+It can be exciting to find a strain of cannabis growing naturally in the wild.
 But, chances are, if it is ditch weed, you may be disappointed.
-It may be tempting to pack your bags on a mission for the wilds of Mexico, Jamaica, or the Himalayas to hunt for green treasure.
+Packaging your bags on a mission for the wilds of Mexico, Jamaica, or the Himalayas to hunt for green treasure may be tempting.

 But always keep in mind the laws of that country.
-And you never want to find yourself in the middle of someone’s grow, hacking down their hard-earned money.
-It is best to just admire and let it be, taking in the beautiful sight as it continues to spread the world for generations to come.
+And you want to avoid finding yourself in the middle of someone’s growth, hacking down their hard-earned money.
+It is best to admire and let it be, taking in the beautiful sight as it spreads the world for generations.

-Disclaimer: We want to state that all information, content, and materials available on this site are for general information purposes only.
-The content of this posting is “as is”.
+Disclaimer: All information, content, and materials available on this site are for general information purposes only.
+The content of this posting is “as is.”
 No representations are made that the content is error-free.